 The four core concerns are: Cost of living; ageing; health and healthcare costs and social mobility (fear of being left behind).

-Besides offering Child Support Services to provide an integrated and holistic child support programme for at-risk children and children from less advantaged backgrounds, NTUC Social Enterprises will also be expanding their services in the next decade to meet with the changing social needs of working people.
+Besides offering Child Support Services to provide an integrated and holistic child support programme for at-risk children and children from less advantaged backgrounds, NTUC Social Enterprises will also be expanding their services in the next decade to meet the changing social needs of working people.

 Other recent examples include: